 How to Get Involved

-Applications for the 2013-2014 cohort are now being accepted.
+Applications for the 2014-2015 cohort are not yet being accepted.
 Participation will be limited to 35-40 students.
-If you are interested in being a part of SUCCESS for the 2013-2014 academic year, please complete the mentee application.
+If you are interested in being a part of SUCCESS for the 2014-2015 academic year, please complete the mentee application.
 If you are interested in also participating in the SUCCESS living learning community also complete the LLC application: